How to grow ceanothus (California lilac)

-It’s unusual to find a shrub with blue flowers, so if you’re looking for a shock of blue to light up your garden, look no further than a ceanothus.
-When in flower it is a stunning sight, smothered in flowers in shades that range from powder blue to deep azure.
+It's unusual to find a shrub or tree with blue flowers, so if you're looking for a shock of blue to light up your garden, look no further than a ceanothus.
+When in flower it's a stunning sight, smothered in flowers in shades that range from powder blue to deep azure.

 Most ceanothus flower for around six weeks from late spring to early summer, although some bloom from July or August, and some varieties bear white or pink flowers.
 Ceanothus come in a range of sizes.
 When not in flower, their small, dark green leaves can act as an attractive foil for other plants.
 The flowers are attractive to pollinators.

-Also known as California lilacs, ceanothus are native to the Pacific coast of North America – California in particular.
+Also known as California lilac or Californian lilac, ceanothus are native to the Pacific coast of North America – California in particular.
 They are easy to grow, as long as you give the conditions that they enjoy in their native habitat – a sunny, sheltered spot, and well-drained soil.
 Most are evergreen; if your garden is exposed or in a cold area, choose a deciduous type that will be less susceptible to wind and frost damage in winter.

 Ceanothus are fast-growing, long-flowering shrubs and as a result, can be shortlived – after around 10-15 years they may start to lose their shape and get rather leggy.
 As they don't respond well to hard pruning, it's best to replace plants at this stage.